OdysLam/clyell/_posts/2020/2020-11-22-developer-relations-and-community-crms.md

 ## Savannah

-Savannah is the brainchild of [Michael Hall](https://www.linkedin.com/in/mhall119/, Senior Community Manager at InfluxDB.
+Savannah is the brainchild of [Michael Hall](https://www.linkedin.com/in/mhall119/), Senior Community Manager at InfluxDB.
 I met Michael, during his time in the Linux Foundation, when I was an active member of the EdgeX Foundry community in my IoT years.

-I met Michael again in the [DevRel collective](https://devrelcollective.fun/) slack and he was kind enough to invite me for a closed beta of SavannahHQ, a community CRM for Developer Advocates, by a Developer Advocate.
+I met Michael again in the [DevRel collective](https://devrelcollective.fun/) slack and he was kind enough to invite me for a closed beta of SavannahHQ, a community CRM for Developer Relations, by a Developer Relations guy.

 Savannah offers a great aggregate view of the various aspects of my community, integrating the Graphs inside the dashboard (in contrast with Orbit which are isolated).
 For some reason, this offers a greater user experience, with the product feeling much more coherent.